da-moon/fake-upstream/README.md

   <img src="https://img.shields.io/github/last-commit/da-moon/fake-upstream/master" alt="GitHub last commit">
 </p>

-A simple flask based upstream server and client utility, used for mocking servers behind load-balancer and probing reverse proxy configuration.
+A simple flask based upstream server utility, used for mocking servers behind load-balancer and probing reverse proxy configuration.

-## TODO

-- [ ] Load individual module
-- [ ] Load module directory
+at this point, it only runs an echo server.
+Planning on adding more upstream servers for probing.

 ## references